SidharthLala1/mern-test-cypress/README.md

 - A local mongoDB server, use MongoDB Compass or run `mongod` in your terminal, make sure it's using port 27017 (the default port)
 - You must be running inside a POSIX-compliant shell (usually Linux, Mac, WSL under windows).
 Windows (non-WSL) is not supported
+- Ater sucessful installtion of the MongoDB.
+To start the mongo db on default port by open CMD and copy the path Go to "C:\Program Files\MongoDB\Server\4.0\bin\mongo.exe" and run it into CMD.
+You should see Mongo running in the below screen shot.

 ## Running the App